n4demo/learn-to-run-apps-on-AKS/README-step3.md

 ## Configure and lock down the DEPLOYMENT by updating the yaml file and re-deploying:

 - Apply DEPLOYMENT POD SERVICEACCOUNT: Not mount a security token hence revoking permissions to the K8s API server, prevent containers running as root (admin), cannot escalate, read only file system, minimum capabilites.
-- Apply DEPLOYMENT REPLICAS to increase the number of PODS each hosting a single NGINX container to 2.
+- Apply REPLICAS to increase the number of PODS each hosting a single NGINX container to 2.
-- Apply DEPLOYMENT POD RESOURCES so container REQUESTS only 20% of a CPU Core upon startup and LIMITS to 20% of CPU.
+- Apply POD RESOURCES REQUESTS: 20% of a CPU Core upon startup and LIMITS to 20% of CPU.
-- Apply DEPLOYMENT POD RESOURCES so container REQUESTS only 200MB of memory at startup and LIMITS to 200MB of memory.
+- Apply POD RESOURCES REQUESTS: 200MB of memory at startup and LIMITS to 200MB of memory.
-- Apply DEPLOYMENT READINESS and LIVENESSPROBES to probe when a container is ready to receive requests and is still responsive.
+- Apply DEPLOYMENT READINESS and LIVENESS PROBES to probe when a container is ready to receive requests and is still responsive.
+- Apply ENVIRONMENT variable that can be read by the container

 ## Edit the DEPLOYMENT yaml text file using the AZ CLI online editor {}.